-I’ve wanted to see the David since studying art history as a freshman in college, and reading and rereading The Agony and the Ecstasy, a biographical novel about the life of Michelangelo.
-The sculpture was larger than I expected and was amazing.
+I’ve wanted to see the David since studying art history as a freshman in college, and reading and rereading The Agony and the Ecstasy, a biographical novel about the life of Michelangelo since high school.
+The sculpture was amazing and much larger than I expected.

 The museum, while quite small, has other sculptures by Michelangelo and a collection of Renaissance paintings.
-There’s also a collection of sculptures in plaster by 19th-century artists, which were fascinating.
+There’s also a collection of plaster sculptures by 19th-century artists that were fascinating.